Patrick-DeBiasse/Patrick-DeBiasse.github.io/_posts/2020-02-29-SLC-Air-Quality.md

 The blotch of red towards the middle-left of the country is Salt Lake City, where due to the perimeter of mountains surrounding the inhabited valley floor (forming a bowl-like geometry), nasty air can get trapped and accumulate.
 This is especially bad in the winter, when a blanket of warm air forms a “lid” on top of the colder valley floor – this is called the *winter inversion*, which is a spooky name.

-I had heard about this prior to moving to SLC.
-But this winter I really haven’t seen a cause for concern.
-Admittedly, I don’t check air quality often, but if it was really that bad I think I’d have heard?
-That all said, I was curious to see what the air quality in SLC is today and how it has changed over time.
+I had heard about this prior to moving to SLC, but so far this winter air quality hasn't seemed to be an issue.
+Is this inversion business just media hype?
+Is nasty air a thing of the past?
+I was curious to see what the air quality in SLC is today and how it has changed over time.

-Poking around, I came across an article in DeseretNews titled “Visualizing SLC air pollution in 35 years and what it tells us.”
-The [article]( https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us), links to a web-based visualization which unfortunately returns “site can’t be reached.”
-I sent the article’s author a note to let her know, and in the meantime decided to see if I could pull air quality data and visualize it myself.
+Poking around, I came across an article in the Deseret News titled “Visualizing SLC air pollution in 35 years and what it tells us.”
+The [article]( https://www.deseret.com/2015/5/7/20564270/visualizing-slc-air-pollution-in-35-years-and-what-it-tells-us) links to a visualization which unfortunately returns “site can’t be reached.”
+I sent the author a note to let her know, and in the meantime decided to see if I could pull air quality data and visualize it myself.

-The EPA makes air quality data available to the public via their AirData Quality Monitors web app.
+Fortunately, the EPA makes air quality data available to the public via their AirData Quality Monitors [web app](https://epa.maps.arcgis.com/apps/webappviewer/index.html?id=5f239fd3e72f424f98ef3d5def547eb5&extent=-146.2334,13.1913,-46.3896,56.5319).
 Below are all the monitors across the U.S. for the 5 primary pollutants used in evaluating air quality (carbon monoxide, nitrogen dioxide, ozone, PM2.5, and sulfur dioxide):

 <center>